Fiona-J-W/cpp_tutorial/src/01_getting_started.md

 contain the latin alphabet(a-z in both upper and lower case), arabian numbers (0-9), basic punctuation (point, comma, semi-colon, colon, …) and some stuff that basically noone uses any more.

-To represent further characters like the “Ä”, “Ö”, “Ü” and “ß” several chars combined to a sequence (this is called UTF-8 and you shouldn't use anything else).
+To represent further characters like the “Ä”, “Ö”, “Ü” and “ß” several chars have to be combined to a sequence (this is called UTF-8 and you shouldn't use anything else).
 The problem with this approach is, that the number of chars ans logical characters in strings differ.
-There is no reasonable solution to that problem (In case you heard about UTF-32: It isn't either, since there is something called “combining characters”).
+There is no reasonable solution to that problem (In case you heard about
+UTF-32: It isn't either, since there is something called “combining characters”).

 Let's take a short look at how chars can be used: